Policy Relevant Treatment Effects with Multidimensional Unobserved Heterogeneity: Introduction

-This paper expands upon the framework of \citet{mogstad/santos/torgovitsky:2017} to encompass more general settings.
-Specifically, we focus on a binary endogenous treatment with valid instruments.
-We offer a systematic approach to bound various PRTEs without imposing any functional form restrictions on the treatment selection model.
-Our model does not rely on the classical monotonicity condition, allowing for multidimensional unobserved heterogeneity that affects both the outcome and the treatment.
-The flexibility of our model is empirically appealing, especially in the presence of multiple instruments.
+This paper aims to address this question when we have a binary endogenous treatment with IVs.
+We offer a systematic approach to bound various PRTEs without imposing any threshold-crossing structure on the treatment selection process.
+Our method explicitly models the unobserved heterogeneity by a multidimensional random vector $V$, and we assume that treatment and potential outcomes are mean-independent once conditioned on $V$.
+This conditional mean-independence assumption then implies that both the target PRTEs and identifiable estimands are weighted averages of bilinear functions of the unknown propensity score and marginal treatment response functions.\footnote{\cite{yap2022sensitivity} also derives a similar expression for PRTEs when investigating violations of the threshold-crossing structure.}

+The unknown propensity score and marginal treatment response functions appear \textit{bilinearly} in both the target parameter and the identifiable estimands.
+Consequently, the PRTE bounds can only be formulated as solutions to nonconvex optimization problems with nonlinear (in particular, bilinear) constraints.
+We propose to use the convex relaxation method of \cite{mccormick1976computability}, where we replace each bilinear function in the optimization problems with a single function and characterize its feasible region using McCormick Envelopes.
+The resulting bounds are obtained through linear problems.